International Criminal Law/Extradition

-- R v A S (2015) - Instructed on behalf of defendant accused on attempted rape of a French tourist.
-Acquitted after trial.
+- R v A S (2015) - Instructed on behalf of defendant acquitted of the attempted rape of a French tourist.

 - R v Jones (2015) - Led junior on behalf of the first defendant in relation to multiple allegations of gang rape over the course of a number of days on a single complainant.
 Involving review of extensive materials arising out of family court proceedings disclosed during the course of trial.

 - R v Weightman (2015) - Successfully argued for a stay of proceedings as an abuse of process in respect of two unconnected sets of alllegations.
 The conduct of the prosecuting authorities in respect of each offence was found to have brought the criminal justice system into disrepute.